 →More hand sanitizer: Honestly you can never have too much hand sanitizer on this trek.

-→Fabric softener papers: One absolute legend on my trek had the bright idea to pack her duffel with a few fabric softener papers.
+→Fabric softener sheets: One absolute legend on my trek had the bright idea to pack her duffel with a few fabric softener sheets.
 The result was good smelling clothes for 12 days… it’s the small things, right?!

 How to save money on your Everest Base Camp packing list